Chapter 1:

 “…mmm…” The spiky haired, lethargic couch-potato remained motionless.
 As the television droned on, a slender pair of legs walked into frame obscuring his view.

-Nicolaus looked up at the young woman with her black, shoulder length hair billowing about as the ceiling fan blew down onto her head.
+Nicolaus looked up at the frowning young woman with black, shoulder length hair billowing about as the ceiling fan blew down onto her head.
 “I really do wish I could ignore you.”
 He replied curtly.

 “Rude!
 Guess what dude, I spent all morning cooking, so someone is going to eat it.
 Get off your ass, food’s ready!”